flancian/garden/tienson qin.md

 - q: do you plan to go beyond [[outliner]] mode?
 	- fan of [[whimsical]], but commercial/not open source
 	- want to have different modes, not only outliner
-- q: are you interested
+- q: are you interested in cross-platform login/signup
 	- [[fission]] and [[deta]]

 ## Example of free form section